 Bring plenty of water and sunscreen!
 This is Andalusia – it can be really, really hot and sunny!
 A hat might also be helpful, but you must wear the provided helmet during the trail.

-The Surroundings Of Caminito Del Rey
+The Surroundings of Caminito del Rey

 Where To Sleep When Visiting Caminito Del Rey